Danut89/Project-Milestone-2-Snake/README.md

 ## **Features**

  ### **Game Area**
-- **Interactive Game Canvas**:
+- **Interactive Game Canvas**
   - The game is displayed on an interactive canvas where the snake moves dynamically, eating food, and growing longer.
   - Players navigate the snake using arrow keys or swipe gestures.
   - The food appears randomly and features sparks with vibrant colors when consumed.
+  - **User Stories Covered:** 1, 2, 6, 8

 <details>
-<summary>Game Area Image</summary>
+<summary>Screenshoot Game-Area</summary>

 ![Game Area](assets/images/readme-images/Game-area.png)